AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 the desired outcome would be `7`, the numbers that we counted being `200 208 210 207 240 269 263`.

-As expected from day 1 this was not hard task.
+As expected from day 1 this was not a hard task.
 The solution I came up with took no more than a few minutes and it gave me the expected results both on sample data and on the actual input provided.
 It looked like this:

 ```ts
 input